 The aim of the programme is to aid the development of the capacity, knowledge and quality of individuals as well as institutions in the field of higher and vocational education.

-- Nationality: In the first OKP round there were 28 developing countries eligible for this programme.
+- Nationality: In the first OKP round there were 53 developing countries eligible for this programme.

-- Number of Scholarships: Not given
+- Number of Awards: Not given

-- Scholarship can be taken in Netherlands
+- The award can be taken in the Netherlands

-- Entrance Requirements: Applicants must meet following criteria:
+- Entrance Requirements: Applicants must meet the following criteria:

 - Be a professional and national of, and working and living in one of the countries on the OKP country list.

 - Not be employed by an organization that has its own means of staff-development.
 Organizations that are considered to have their own means for staff development and large national and/or large commercial organisations, bilateral donor organisations, multilateral donor organisations, international NGO’s.

 - English Language Requirements: Applicants must have sufficient knowledge of the language of instruction of the host university.

 - How to Apply: Select your preferred IHS course and apply for the chosen course and after that, you have to download the application form and submit it to the IHS.

 - Supporting Documents: Students must submit a copy of passport and NFP/OKP government statement that meets the requirements of the country in which the employer is established.